-1. Start SharePoint Designer, open the web-site, point to “Workflows”, click the “Site Workflow” button on the ribbon and type the name of the Workflow.
+1. Start SharePoint Designer, open the site, point to “Workflows”, click the “Site Workflow” button on the ribbon and type the name of the Workflow.
 Click OK.
 An empty workflow is now created.

 This action allows us to download the required XML file.

-Use the URL to the XML file as the first parameter of this action:
+Use the XML file URL the first parameter:

 Leave the second parameter unchanged and set two variables:

 - response with received XML data

 - statusCode to store HTTP response status code

 3. Now we should check the value in the statusCode variable to be sure that the data is received.
 If the requested data is received, this variable contains the value equal to 200.
 To verify the value of the variable we will use the condition If any value equals value.
 Select the variable as the first parameter and type 200 as the second one:

 4. Now we should transform the received XML file to HTML.
 We can do that using the Transform XML action which is located in the HarePoint Activities – Development activities category.

 Select the response variable as the first parameter in this action.